Flourishing local communities

-This is about a recognition that we need to be more deliberate in our actions in communities which are much more diverse and where many people want to feel more connected but don't know how.
+We recognise that we need to be more deliberate in our actions in communities, which are much more diverse and where many people want to feel more connected but don't know how.

-Historically the Church has been at the heart of community life and although things have changed for many in recent generations, in many places the Church - both its building and its people - remains a key community asset.
+Historically the Church has been at the heart of community life, and although things have changed in recent generations, in many places the Church – both its building and its people – remains a key community asset.

 - Flourishing local communities will be neighbourhoods where there is increased community-led activity and cohesion